PlusoneChiang/XIVTCLauncher.Cross/README.md

 3. Run `FFXIVSimpleLauncher.exe`
 4. Configure your game path in Settings
 5. Enable Dalamud (optional) - it will download automatically!

+## Auto OTP (One-Time Password)

+No more opening your phone app every time you log in!
+The launcher can automatically generate OTP codes for you.

+### How to Setup

+1. Open **Settings**
+2. Check **Enable Auto OTP**
+3. Enter your OTP secret key (Base32 format)
+   - You can find this on the SE Account OTP setup page
+   - It's usually shown below the QR code
+4. Click **Save Secret**
+5. Done!
+OTP will be auto-filled when you log in

+### Features

+- **Secure Storage** - Secret key is stored in Windows Credential Manager (not in plain text)
+- **Auto Refresh** - Code updates every 30 seconds with countdown display
+- **Auto Fill** - Automatically fills OTP field on the login page
+- **Easy Clear** - Remove secret anytime from Settings

+### Manual OTP

+If you prefer not to store your secret, you can still enter OTP manually on the login page.

 ## Dalamud Support